Frequently Asked Questions

 Tell us a little bit about the history of Queen's Crescent Fixing Factory

-The first community repair session was held on (check and insert date) with two tables set up in the market and just Dermot as host and fixer, but people came along to have things fixed and luckily brought their own skills - so someone with a dodgy solder joint was able to help someone else with a misbehaving laptop…and things grew from there
+The first community repair session was held in August 2022 with two tables set up in the market and just Dermot as host and fixer, but people came along to have things fixed and luckily brought their own skills - so someone with a dodgy solder joint was able to help someone else with a misbehaving laptop…and things grew from there.

-The first Repair Club was on (insert date) and although only one attendee came he was a retired electronics engineer and a productive time was had erecting shelves and fixing a kettle
+The first Repair Club was in September 2022 and although only one attendee came he was a retired electronics engineer and a productive time was had erecting shelves and fixing a kettle.

 Staying healthy and safe

-• If you are using the workshop you must have a safety induction.
+If you are using the workshop you must have a safety induction.
 This takes you in broad strokes through the fundamentals of safety related to our regular activities at FF.
 You'll need to confirm in writing that you've understood and agree to uphold our safety procedures.
 Everything in the induction is covered in bullet points in the 'Always' and 'Also' lists on the workshop door.
 The Always List relates to danger of death and life changing injuries, and the Also List covers all other key points.
 It's recommended that when you arrive at the workshop you always read the Always List, and regularly check through the Also List.
-A slide presentation of the induction is available (link needed)).
-Members of the public engaged in one-to-one fixing do not need an induction under normal circumstances
+Members of the public engaged in one-to-one fixing do not need an induction under normal circumstances.

 Day to day procedures are how safety is maintained: